porech/engarde/README.md

 I think engarde has a lot of potential in other fields, and those are the things I would do if I had time (from the simpler to the harder):
 1. Re-organize all code that I wrote years ago when I didn't know how to do that, it's quite a mess
 2. Have a single executable for both client and server, and let the configuration decide what to start as
-3. Allow to have a single instance host multiple configuration, instead of having to start a process for each client on the server
+3. Allow to have a single instance host multiple configurations, instead of having to start a process for each client on the server
 4. Avoid overlaying Wireguard but use an userspace implementation of Wireguard that directly creates the VPN.
-This would probably allow us to differentiate the connecting clients and avoid using a separate port for each client
+This would probably allow to differentiate the connecting clients and avoid using a separate port for each client
-5. Make it a software and not a hack: something that can be installed with a package and configured easily
+5. Make it a software and not a hack: something that can be installed with a package and configured easily.
+I look at the Tailscale setup and usage experience and I see what I'd love engarde to be

 I'll probably never make all of this, but if you think engarde deserves some care and are willing to contribute, this is what I think is useful to do.
 I'd love it!